Giovanni Battista Cimaroli

 Giovanni Battista Cimaroli (1687-1771) was an Italian painter of rustic landscapes with farms, villas and graceful figures and capricci of ruins and views of towns in the Veneto.

 Biography

 He was born in Salò on Lake Garda, not far from Brescia.
+When he was born this area was in the Republic of Venice.
 He studied under Antonio Aureggio and later in Bologna with the landscape painter Antonio Calza, before moving to Venice around 1713.
 Cimaroli's rustic landscapes are reminiscent of the Arcadian scenes of Francesco Zuccarelli, influenced by a tradition of Lombardian realism.

 Cimaroli collaborated c.
 1722-6, with Canaletto (amongst other Venetian painters) on Owen McSwiney's unusual Allegorical Tombs series, whose aim was to memorialize British worthies, the main sponsor being the 2nd Duke of Richmond.
 Caneletto's vedute became the inspiration for Cimaroli's topographical views of Venice, which until recently have often been concealed under misattributions to Canaletto.